Measuring Student Behavioral Engagement using Histogram of Actions

 \subsection{Actions Dictionary}

 The student's behavioral engagement can be estimated from their actions during the lecture.
 We conducted a pilot study where Psychology and Education experts watched a set of recorded lectures in a classroom.
 In this study, each 2-minute video was coded using two engagement levels: disengaged and engaged.
 Each engagement level can be described by a set of measurable actions (tokens).
 A dictionary of these tokens is constructed to identify the observable measures of each engagement level, as described in Fig.~\ref{fig:dictionary}.
-Based on the conclusion of this study, we define a set of actions that indicates an engaged student: writing, raising hands, reading, discussing (two students), and typing on a keyboard.
-Also, we define another set of actions that indicates a disengaged student: playing with phone/tablet, wiping face, yawning, checking time (from a watch), fiddling with hair, drinking water, and eating snacks.
-Other actions such as crossing arms and supporting head depends on the pose of the students to be classified as engaged or disengaged.
-Examples of these actions are shown in Fig.~\ref{fig:dataset_examples}.
-The main goal of the proposed approach is to detect the actions then encode these actions into a feature vector to identify the student's engagement: on-task or off-task.
+Based on the conclusion of this study, we define a set of actions that indicate an engaged student, such as writing, raising hands, reading, and typing on a keyboard.
+We also define a different set of behaviors, like playing with a phone or tablet, wiping your face, yawning, checking the time on a watch, fiddling with your hair, drinking water, and eating snacks, that are indicative of a disengaged student.
+Additional gestures, like crossing arms and supporting the head, should be used in conjunction with the student gaze rather than being used alone for classification.
+Examples of students' actions are shown in Fig.~\ref{fig:dataset_examples}.
+The proposed approach calculates how frequently each action occurs within a 2-minute window and then utilizes that histogram and student’s gaze as a feature vector to determine the level of student engagement.